Ascend International School: History

 Ascend International School was founded as a non-profit English-medium school in 2011 by the Kasegaon Education Society (KES) in cooperation with the University Child Development School in Seattle, Washington.
-It is located in the Bandra-Kurla Complex on the western coast of India, close to the Indian Ocean.
+It is located in the Bandra-Kurla Complex on the western coast of India, close to the Arabian Sea.

 The school has been built on a 10,000 square meter area allotted to Kasegaon Education Society in May 2008.
 According to The Indian Express, the society "has now set up the Ascend International School on a portion and has also got permission for commercial exploitation of 30 per cent built-up area".
 The Indian Express had investigated "concessional" prices for land allotments given to former government officials to build schools.
 In 2008 the price to KES, for example, was Rs 22.5 lakh, for land worth Rs 52 crore at that time.
 The newspaper found, "KES did not comply with the two-year deadline for completing construction work."

 The first primary grade students were admitted in August 2012.
 Each successive year, one more grade has been introduced, implementing a plan to allow teachers time to focus on one new level of instruction annually.
 In its first year of operation, students were between the ages of 3 and 8, and the school's new librarian said she kept "focus on gathering books that will support the school’s international population", with plans "to build a strong foundational collection".

 In August 2015, middle school students were admitted and grades eleven and twelve were scheduled to begin in 2020.